plone/bobtemplates.plone/README.rst

 It should work on Linux, Mac and Windows.

 .. note::
-    Please note that the theme tempates by default only work for Plone > 5, because they are based on Barceloneta.
+    Please note that the theme templates by default only work for Plone > 5, because they are based on Barceloneta.
 But they can be use for older version too, with some changes to the rules file.

 Documentation